tidyverse/dplyr/cran-comments.md

 This is a patch release to fix a build error on the CRAN Mavericks builder.
 No package behaviour has changed.
+(I also updated Authors@R to the new specification.)

 ---